Australian press watchdog chides Murdoch media

 Murdoch's top selling Sydney Daily Telegraph has run the strongest anti-government stories, with a front page headline on the first day of the election saying "Kick this mob out" over a photo of Rudd.

-Rudd continued to criticise Murdoch's newspapers on Tuesday, urging voters to view an analysis of bias broadcast on Australian Broadcasting Corp. television on Monday night.
+Rudd continued to criticize Murdoch's newspapers on Tuesday, urging voters to view an analysis of bias broadcast on Australian Broadcasting Corp. television on Monday night.

 Over the next two weeks, it said, 59 stories were against the government, while only four were slanted against the opposition.
-Just three stories have been slanted in favour of the government.
+Just three stories have been slanted in favor of the government.

 "I think it should be mandatory viewing across the country," Rudd told reporters.
 "Because you know what is at stake there?
 It's the lifeblood of a democracy.
 It is about a fair contest of ideas.
 It's about a fair go for everybody."